Learning-from-the-curve/learning-from-the-curve/_posts/health-management/2020-04-20-The-return-on-investment-of-curbing-the-COVID-19-pandemic.md

 My two recent articles (available [here](https://learning-from-the-curve.github.io/health-management/)) have tried to make the case that

 - The Covid-19 outbreak might be serious.
-The Covid-19 looks like it behaves as a <mark class="text-black" style="background-color: #4dffd2;">global hitter</mark>, -- not a serial <mark class="text-black" style="background-color: #4dffd2;">killer</mark> like the 1918 Spanish influenza pandemics that killed tens of millions of people, but likely a bug that is an order of magnitude, - more than ten times -, what we know from the flu.
+The Covid-19 looks like it behaves as a **global hitter**, -- not a serial **killer** like the 1918 Spanish influenza pandemics that killed tens of millions of people, but likely a bug that is an order of magnitude, - more than ten times -, what we know from the flu.
-- <mark class="text-black" style="background-color: #4dffd2;">There is a plausible scenario for reducing its risk, but a way to curb it to level of a severe flu will require a significant set of actions at scale, delivered with speed and agility, and with cooperation to population.</mark>
+- **There is a plausible scenario for reducing its risk, but a way to curb it to level of a severe flu will require a significant set of actions at scale, delivered with speed and agility, and with cooperation to population.**

 The typical question that arises now is what is the **economic consequence of the action plan — and can the world afford it?**